Police Academy: Mission to Moscow: Production

 The shooting of the film took place in Russia in the fall of 1993.
-According to the behind-the-scenes featurette Underneath the Mission, included on the DVD release, this was one of the first American-produced comedy films to be allowed to film in post-Soviet Russia itself, with scenes filmed involving the Bolshoi Ballet, and on Red Square.
-Production was temporarily halted due to the October 1993 constitutional crisis and the damaged White House, Moscow is clearly visible in one scene.
-Despite the conflict, production was allowed to resume with one of the first scenes after the conflict being filmed at Moscow's airport.
-According to an interview with Michael Winslow, in the Underneath the Mission featurette, the scene where he performs bike tricks involved him wearing a wireless microphone in order to pick up his comedic sound effects.
+According to the behind-the-scenes featurette Underneath the Mission, included on the DVD release, this was one of the first American-produced comedy films to be allowed to film in post-Soviet Russia itself, with scenes filmed involving the Bolshoi Ballet and on Red Square.
+Production was temporarily halted due to the October 1993 constitutional crisis and the damaged White House is clearly visible in one scene.
+Despite the conflict, production was allowed to resume with one of the first scenes after the conflict being filmed at Moscow's Sheremetyevo International Airport.
+According to an interview with Michael Winslow, in the Underneath the Mission featurette, the scene where Larvell Jones performs bike tricks involved him wearing a wireless microphone in order to pick up his comedic sound effects.
 Unknown to the production crew, the frequency used by the microphone was the same as that used by the military, resulting in officials descending upon the film crew (though the incident ended on friendly terms, says Paul Maslansky).

 Reception

 Box office

 Mission to Moscow was released on June 17, 1994, in the United Kingdom on 211 screens and grossed £192,222 ($295,000) for the weekend, finishing in third place.
-In Germany it was released on June 18, 1994, on 346 screens and grossed 1,212,651 Deutschemark ($734,940) finishing at the top of the box office in its opening 4-day weekend.
+In Germany it was released on June 18, 1994, on 346 screens and grossed 1,212,651 Deutsche Mark ($734,940) finishing at the top of the box office in its opening 4-day weekend.
 In Sweden it was released the same week on 24 screens and finished in second place.
 From the three territories, it grossed $1.11 million.
 It opened two weeks later in the Netherlands, Brazil and Helsinki where it placed second, third and first respectively and then in Paris on July 14 where it placed third.
 It grossed over $2.5 million in Germany; $900,000 in the United Kingdom; $180,000 in the Netherlands; $220,000 in Sweden; and $320,000 in Brazil.
 Including initial grosses from Finland and France, the film grossed over $4.2 million internationally.

 It did not see a wide release in the United States and Canada.
-Unlike all the other Police Academy films, Warner Bros. only released the picture in a token, limited run, grossing a scant $126,247 in the U.S. and Canada, making it the least successful movie in the series.
+Unlike all the other Police Academy films, Warner Bros.
+Pictures only released the film in a token, limited run, grossing a scant $126,247 in the U.S. and Canada, making it the least successful movie in the series.